Australian culture – What defines Australia and Australians?

-Authenticity and Humility are earmarks of Aussie culture.
+Authenticity and Humility are earmarks of Australian culture.
 Australians are “down to earth” and neither put people on a pedestal nor step on them.
 They do not think that they are better than other people nor that other people are better than them.
 Everyone from the prime minister down is on equal footing.
 Building trust is important in Australian society.
 Insincerity will quickly lose you respect and make it very difficult to build relationships in Australia.
 People who are pretentious will find it difficult to fit in.

 Australians have a warm, self deprecating sense of humour and enjoy good banter and sarcasm.
 It helps to build relationships.
 If you’re from a culture such as China or Japan, where ‘face’ is strongly valued, then you will need to understand and not take offence.

 Australians highly value friendships.
 They often turn to their ‘mates’ (friends), instead of family in times of need.
 Relationships tend to emphasise equality regardless of wealth, gender or background.
 Australians see relationships based on wealth as superficial, a quality that is against the culture.
 Instead, Australians prefer to seek relationships with authentic, down to earth and easy going people.

 Fairness or ‘a fair go’ is an underlying value of Australians and Australian culture.
 In building relationships with Australians, it is important to ask is that fair?
 Otherwise, you may trade off a once off gain for a longer term relationship.
 Australia is too small to go for the once off gain as you will probably need to deal with the same people or business again.